Lichen-Dev/website/posts/aliens.md

 ## Ryan Graves:

-Ryan Graves is a former Lt.
-U.S. Navy and F/A-18F pilot who served for a decade, including two deployments in Operation Enduring Freedom and Operation Inherent Resolve.
+Former Navy F/A-18F pilot with combat experience in Operation Enduring Freedom and Operation Inherent Resolve.

 Describing objects seen: "We were primarily seeing dark gray or black cubes inside of a clear sphere where the apex or tips of the cube were touching the inside of that sphere"